-It’s the ultimate expression of indifference and the one emoji that seems to sum up how most of us feel about the Internet as a whole.
-I’m talking, of course, about the ubiquitous shrug emoji, or "shruggie" as it is widely known.
-Here's how to use it:
+It’s the ultimate expression of indifference and the one emoji that seems to sum up how most of us feel about the internet as a whole.
+I’m talking, of course, about the ubiquitous shrug emoji, a.k.a. the shrug emoticon, emoji shrug, shrug gesture, or just “shruggie.”

 Option 1: Copy/Paste it

 Copying and pasting the above shruggie is admittedly the fastest way to use the emoji.
 Unfortunately, once you copy and paste something else, you’ll need to come back and copy it again, making it the best option for one-time use, and not much else.

 Thanks to the wonders of autocorrect it is possible to create a shortcut that will automatically produce a shrug emoji without the need to copy and paste it every time.

 How to create a shrugging emoji shortcut on Mac

 Go into your System Preferences and click on Keyboard, and then the Text tab.
 Here you can create a shortcut command for the shrug emoji.
 Type a command word like “shruggie” into the Replace column, and then copy and paste the emoji into the With column.
 Now, whenever you type “shruggie” the emoji will take its place.

 How to create an idk emoji shortcut on iOS